Sheep-y/Automodchef/Readme.md

 It should be compatible with Steam version, and is expected to be broadly compatible with future game versions.
 It can survive normal game updates, but Steam's Verify File may remove the mod.

-The mod does not change saves in any way.
+The mod does not change save games in any way.
 But because of the mod's tweaks, some vanilla layouts may yield a higher efficiency.
 Conversely, a layout that can clear a level with this mod may fails to do so in vanilla.
-The save is the same; it is on-the-fly mechanical changes that cause the differences.

 As the first known DLL mod for Automachef, it does not have other mods to be compatible with.
 Newer mods can use their own method to "play nice" with this mod.
 This one's on them.